 - Consent – where you have given us clear consent for us to process your personal information for a specific purpose;

 - Performance of a Contract – processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract;

 - Legal Obligation – where our use of your personal information is necessary for us to comply with a legal or regulatory obligation that we are subject to (not including contractual obligations);

 - Legitimate Interest – where our use of your personal information is necessary for our legitimate interests or the legitimate interests of a third party.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).

 - We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-You have the right to withdraw consent to marketing at any time by .
+We have established an unsubscribe process here.
+You have the right to withdraw consent to marketing at any time by contacting us.

 - For cases where you may have objected to marketing, we have a legal obligation to hold some personal data, albeit limited, to ensure no more marketing is sent to you.

 Promotional offers from us

 - We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you.

 - You will receive marketing communications from us if you have requested information, submitted a form on our website, purchased goods or services from us or if you have provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out from receiving that marketing communication.